muppet9010/factorio-muppet-streamer/README.md

 #### Notes

-- This feature uses a custom permission group when active.
-This could conflict with other mods/scenarios that also use permission groups.
+- This feature uses a custom Factorio permission group when active.
+This could conflict with other mods/scenarios that also use Factorio permission groups.
 - While activated the player will be kicked out of any vehicle they are in and prevented from entering one.
 As no one likes to be in an enclosed space with weapons firing.
 - The player will be given the weapon and ammo needed for the effect if needed.
 If given these will be reclaimed at the end of the effect as appropriate.
 The player’s original gun and weapon selection will be returned to them including any slot filters.
 - While activated the player will lose control over their weapons targeting and firing behaviour.